 It's true that "plain white" paint does exist.
 You can ask a paint store to give you the purest white paint they have, and you will get it.
 This paint will be bright and almost unbearably white, and you may not actually like it after all.
-Read what not to do in the paint store.

 Most likely, your search for a simple and plain white paint will have you looking through strips and samples.
 The quest to find a white color that has the clarity of pure white, without the blinding cold of its whiteness is more challenging than it would appear.